nathanielbd/blog/content/posts/algorithm-built-to-fail.md

 The first case is the standard rise-over-run calculation of slope.
 The second is the slope of the tangent line computed via [implicit differentiation](https://en.wikipedia.org/wiki/Implicit_function#Implicit_differentiation).

-Either way, we have our tangent line
+Either way, we have our line

 $$y = \lambda x + \nu,$$